It all started with a simple question that I didn’t answer properly.

 1. Priya Ramesh

 I can’t remember how I came across Priya’s work but I know it started on Twitter (in fact all but two of these names were discovered on the platform).
 As her bio states she’s a “football writer who specialises in Dutch football, and once nutmegged two opponents in a row in a Sunday league match”.
-I mean just from that sentence alone you have to follow her work but if you need more convincing, check out her Contently portfolio.

 2. Jon Mackenzie